alvvvli/alvin-site/docs/aviation/sel.md

 - attention management, prioritization, mental models of “who is where”
 - consistent handoffs and shared situational awareness

-## What I was looking for while observing
+## What I look for while observing

 - How controllers **bundle decisions** (clearance timing + taxi routing + conflict prevention)
 - How they keep the “flow state” stable when many small requests arrive